lorensen/VTKExamples/src/VTKBook/Chapter7.md

 When using graphics hardware to perform volume rendering, as is the case with a texture mapping approach, intermixing opaque geometry in the scene is trivial.
-All opaque geometry is

-**242** Advanced Computer Graphics

-rendered first, then the semitransparent texture-mapped polygons are blended in a back-to-front order into the image.
+All opaque geometry is rendered first, then the semitransparent texture-mapped polygons are blended in a back-to-front order into the image.
 If we wish to include semitransparent geometry in the scene, then this geometry and the texture-mapped polygons must be sorted before rendering.
 Similar to a